 and sometimes varies for different releases of a platform.
 On

-Microsoft Windows Vista and XP, you can bring up the panel via
+Microsoft Windows, you can bring up the panel via

 The final option, Disable verification, is not recommended.
-This option completely disables the software from checking for mixing trusted and untrusted code, leaving the user to run potentially unsafe code with no warning and without the additional protections.
+This option completely disables the software from checking for a mixture of privileged code and sandbox code, leaving the user to run potentially unsafe code with no warning and without the additional protections.

 The mixed code protection options can also be set by using the